mesosphere/marathon/docs/docs/health-checks.md

 Mesos-level health checks (`MESOS_HTTP`, `MESOS_HTTPS`, `MESOS_TCP`, and `COMMAND`) health checks are locally executed by Mesos on the agent running the corresponding task and thus test reachability from the Mesos executor.
 Mesos-level health checks offer the following advantages over Marathon-level health checks:

-- All built-in executors support native health checks via the new API and library.
-Custom executors can now use the same library and API to implement health checks, regardless of whether their tasks are actual processes or something else.

 - Mesos-level health checks are performed as close to the task as possible, so they are are not affected by networking failures.

-- Mesos-level health checks delegated to the agents running the tasks, so the number of tasks that can be health checked can scale horizontally with the number of agents in the cluster.
+- Mesos-level health checks are delegated to the agents running the tasks, so the number of tasks that can be checked can scale horizontally with the number of agents in the cluster.

 #### Limitations and considerations